tonethar/IGME-230-Spring-2019/projects/project-1.md

   -	There will be at least 5 style declarations (rules) in your external style sheet.
     -	At least one of these style declarations will utilize a *class selector*.
     -	At least one of these style declarations will utilize an *id selector*.
-    - Utilize custom link styles on all your pages by utilizing the `a:link`, `a:hover`, `a:active` and `a:visited` selectors.
+    - Utilize custom link styles on all your pages by utilizing the `a:link`, `a:visited`, `a:hover`, and `a:active` selectors.
 (These 4 selectors do not count towards the 5 style rule requirement above)
   - Avoid using *inline* styles.

 ### II-D. Design